 More on the Jungle Cruise Reimagining

-It wasn’t long ago that Disney Parks made a huge announcement regarding a retheme of some of the scenes in the iconic ride, located at both Disneyland and Walt Disney World.
+Not long ago, Disney Parks made a massive announcement regarding a retheme of some of the scenes in the iconic ride at Disneyland and Walt Disney World.
 The fan-favorite theme park attraction will soon tell a brand-new story called Rivers Journey.

 The new version of the attraction is part of Disney’s efforts to tell diverse, inclusive stories across the theme parks.